Wensu County: Etymology

 The toponym Wensu (温宿) had appeared in historical records of the Western Han Dynasty as one of the 36 states in the Western Regions.
-The name 'Onsu' (Wensu) means "ten water" in Uyghur and other Turkic languages.
+The name 'Onsu' means "ten rivers" in Uyghur and other Turkic languages.
 The name is similar to that of the nearby Zhetysu region which means "seven rivers"- both names consist of a number followed by 'su' (river; water).
 The name Aksu is Turkic for 'white water'.

 In Uyghur, the county is called Aksu Konaxahar (阿克苏阔纳协海尔) meaning 'the old city of Aksu'.

 History

-Onsu County was established in 1902.
+Wensu County was established in 1902.

-On May 29, 1958, Onsu County was eliminated and its territory made part of Aksu County.
-In 1962, Onsu County was restored.
+On May 29, 1958, Wensu County was eliminated and its territory made part of Aksu County.
+In 1962, Wensu County was restored.

-In a Radio Free Asia interview, a Han Chinese staffer in the Onsu County local government said that in July 2017, a policy to affix QR codes to all knives belonging to Uyghurs was being carried out.
+In a Radio Free Asia interview, a Han Chinese staffer in the Wensu County local government said that in July 2017, a policy to affix QR codes to all knives belonging to Uyghurs was being carried out.

 As of March 2018, every cadre in the county was required to spend eight days a month at the home of villagers.